AmberLien/61040-portfolio/assignments/pset1.md

     - requires: booking exists; the new start and end time interval does not conflict with any existing booking for the same room on the provided date; end is after start
     - effects: updates the booking to start at start and end at end on the given date

 Note that this implementation of a conference room booking does not allow one booking to extend over multiple days.
-Additionally, this design allows users to book multiply conference rooms at the same time so long as someone else hasn't booked it previously; this design was chosen because it's possible for one conference room to be insufficient for large party sizes.
+Additionally, this design allows users to book multiple conference rooms at the same time so long as someone else hasn't booked it previously; this design was chosen because it's possible for one conference room to be insufficient for large party sizes.

 ### Time-Based One-Time Password (TOTP)